TOAST-DOCS/Storage-Storage-Gateway/en/console-guide.md

 > [Note]
 > As of March 2025, the NFS protocol is available.

-#### Connected Storage Information
+#### Storage Information for Connection
 Set the information of storage to connect.
 Object Storage requires the name of the container to connect to and the Access Key from your S3 API credentials.
 The name of the container to connect to must follow Amazon S3's bucket naming conventions.
 S3 API credentials can be issued using the Object Storage console or API.
-For more information, see the [Create Bucket](/Storage/Object%20Storage/ko/s3-api-guide/#bucket) section and the [S3 API Credentials](/Storage/Object%20Storage/ko/s3-api-guide/#s3-api) section of **the Object Storage Amazon S3-compatible API guide**.
+For more information, see the [Create Bucket](/Storage/Object%20Storage/en/s3-api-guide/#bucket) section and the [S3 API Credentials](/Storage/Object%20Storage/en/s3-api-guide/#s3-api) section of **the Object Storage Amazon S3-compatible API guide**.

 > [Note]
 > When you create a share that connects Object Storage containers, the `{container name}+segments` container is automatically created in Object Storage.
 When you save a file that is larger than 25 MB through the gateway, it is uploaded as a multipart to the connected container, and the segment objects of the multipart object are stored in the `{containername}+segments` container.